christophpickl/UltimateKotlinWorkshop/doc/Stage_1.md

 }
 ```

-* Run the test, it should fail saying that the connection was refused -that's ok ;)
+* Run the test, it should fail saying that the connection was refused -that's ok because we haven't yet implemented the controller ;)

 ### 1.2.2 - Implement the controller

-* Inside of the `WorkshopApplication.kt` file, create a new Kotlin class:
+* For sake of simplicity create a new Kotlin class `PingController` inside the `WorkshopApplication.kt` file:

 ```kotlin
 @RestController